 - 1. After incorporating comments on the pre-proposal, campus proponents of the new school or college submit the full proposal to the Chair of the Divisional Academic Senate for review and comment. - 2.
 If the Divisional Senate approves the full proposal, the Chancellor forwards it to the Provost and the Academic Council Chair for review.
-A concurrent review (i.e., simultaneous review of the proposal by the Divisional Senate, the systemwide Senate, and Academic Affairs) is not permitted. - 3.
-Designated staff from Academic Affairs complete an independent financial and budgetary analysis of the proposal which is sent to the Academic Council Chair and the chairs of CCGA, UCPB, and UCEP.
+A concurrent review (i.e., simultaneous review of the proposal by the Divisional Senate, the systemwide Senate, and Academic Affairs) is not permitted.12 - 3.
+Designated staff from Academic Affairs complete an independent financial and budgetary analysis of the proposal which is sent to the Academic Council Chair and the Chairs and Analysts of CCGA, UCPB, and UCEP.
 The Council Chair is responsible for distributing the UCOP analysis to any other Senate committees reviewing the proposal. - 4.
-UCOP will provide the proposal upon request to state officials and agency staff (e.g., Governor, Department of Finance, Legislative Analyst). - 5.
-The CCGA Chair convenes a Senate subcommittee with the chairs of UCEP, UCPB, and any other participating Senate committees to coordinate/expedite these reviews, as appropriate.
+The CCGA Chair convenes a Senate subcommittee with the chairs of UCEP, UCPB, and any other participating Senate committees to coordinate these reviews.
 All reviews should comment on the categories of review noted above.
-Ordinarily, the Senate committees will be expected to complete their reviews within 60 days of receipt of the proposal. - 6.
+Ordinarily, the Senate committees will be expected to complete their reviews within 60 days of receipt of the proposal. - 5.
 The proposal should include at least two internal reviews from experts within the UC system.
-If there are less than two internal reviews, or if the internal reviews are not rigorous enough, the CCGA Chair may request additional internal reviews. - 7.
-CCGA will request two external discipline expert reviews and will incorporate these comments in its overall report. - 8.
+If there are less than two internal reviews, or if the internal reviews are not rigorous enough, the CCGA Chair may request additional internal reviews. - 6.
+CCGA will request two external discipline expert reviews and will incorporate these comments in its overall report. - 7.
 Senate review committees report their recommendations to the Academic Council.
-If review committees do not concur in their final recommendations, then the Academic Council Chair acts as an arbiter.
+If review committees do not concur in their final recommendations, then the Academic Council Chair acts as an arbiter. - 8.
+The Academic Council Chair reports the Senate recommendations to the Provost with copies to the Divisional Chair, the Chairs, and Analysts of the committees that reviewed the proposal, and Academic Affairs.

-&lt;sup>7 The Chancellor should send the proposal to the Provost, systemwide Senate/Council Chair, CCGA Chair, UCEP Chair, and UCPB Chair.
+12 The Chancellor should send the proposal to the Provost, systemwide Senate/Council Chair, CCGA Chair, UCEP Chair, and UCPB Chair.

-- 9. The Academic Council Chair reports the Senate recommendations to the Provost with copies to the Divisional Chair, the chairs, and analysts of the committees that reviewed the proposal, and Academic Affairs. - 10.
-If the proposal is rejected by Academic Council, the Provost informs the Chancellor.
+- 9. If the proposal is rejected by Academic Council, the Provost informs the Chancellor.
 The Chancellor decides whether to resubmit a revised proposal to the Divisional Senate or withdraw the proposal completely.
 If Academic Council makes its approval contingent on the resolution of key issues raised by the reviews, the Provost works with the Chancellor to resolve these issues.
-The Provost recommends approval or rejection of the proposal to the President. - 11.
+The Provost recommends approval or rejection of the proposal to the President. - 10.
 If Academic Council approves the proposal, the President prepares a Regents' Item for the next Board meeting recommending approval of the school or college to the Regents.
-The Academic Council Chair checks the Regents' item for accuracy. - 12.
+The Academic Council Chair checks the Regents' item for accuracy. - 11.
 If the Regents approve the proposal, the Provost reports the approval to the Chancellor and other stakeholders.
+13